liuhhhing/urlshortener/README.md

     ... (the shortening logic)
 ```

-The GET API, in runner.py
+> The GET API /{hash_id}, in runner.py
 ```
 @app.route('/<hashed_id>')
 def redirect_to_link(hashed_id):
     ... (the redirection logic)
 ```

-It will use the shortener.py and mappingStore.py to help doing the hashing, counter and mapping storage.
+It will use the shortener.py and mappingStore.py to help doing the hashing, counter management and mapping storage.
 To be brief, the runner.py will do:

 > General
 1. Do logging, the logging file can be specified by the `--loggerFilePath` and on each start of the program, the logging file name will be appended with the datetime %Y%m%d%H%M%S so the log of the previous run won't be lost.